 The Greek word translated as “bring them up” here is quite crucial; it means to nourish or to feed.
 The duty of feeding and nurturing the child, in other words, belongs first and foremost to the father.
 (This in no way demeans or diminishes the critical work of mothers!)

 How and what he feeds them will be noted by a father’s children.
-For example, if the father continuously feeds and nurtures his children’s mental development by reading books, asking questions, and spurring them to think, the children will strive to grow mentally.
+For example, if the father continuously feeds and nurtures his children’s mental development by reading books, asking questions, and spurring them to think, the children generally strive to grow mentally.

 If spirituality is not a priority in the balanced diet of a family, we cannot expect our children to gravitate toward spiritual values for sustenance.

 The food he considers nonessential will be noted as well.
 What if the father only occasionally serves up the spiritual meal?
 Children’s eyes miss nothing.
 They know ambivalence when they see it.
 If spirituality is not a priority in the balanced diet of a family, we cannot expect our children to gravitate toward spiritual values for sustenance as they begin to grow and reach out to feed themselves.

 Training with Discipline

 Alongside the idea of feeding and nourishing, Paul places two more key words.
 The first is “discipline,” and the best picture of what it means can be found in the book of Hebrews:

 They disciplined us for a short time as it seemed best to them, but he disciplines us for our good, that we may share his holiness.
 For the moment all discipline seems painful rather than pleasant, but later it yields the peaceful fruit of righteousness to those who have been trained by it.
 (12:10–11)